-Using nationally representative, longitudinal data collected by the US Department of Education, findings show that high school seniors who talked one-on-one with a school counselor were:
+Using nationally representative, longitudinal data collected by the US Department of Education, findings published in 2016 show that high school seniors who talked one-on-one with a school counselor were:

 - 6.8 times more likely to complete a FAFSA, or Free Application for Federal Student Aid

 - 3.2 times more likely to attend college